 Chili paste

-- 3 big dried chillies (New Mexico, California, ancho, etc), stemmed and seeded
+- 3 big dried chiles (New Mexico, California, ancho, etc), stemmed and seeded

-- 3 dried árbol chilles (or any small/hot dried red chillies like Japanese), stemmed
+- 3 dried árbol chiles (or any small/hot dried red chiles like Japanese), stemmed

 - 1 Tbsp coriander powder